congruence-engine/The-power-of-advertisements/README.md

 10)	There are also concerns about the labels applied to the objects and individuals featured on the images.
 For example, this was especially noticeable through one of the model’s attempts to identify the gender of the person being depicted on the images.
 Although our investigation focuses on the identification of objects, rather than the individuals, it is important to note this underlying limitation of the tool.

 ## Outputs
-What outputs have been produced as part of this investigation?
-This could include blogs, conference papers or articles, as well as code, new datasets or tools.
 1)	The investigation has so far generated a series of screenshots showing the output of the initial tests.
 These have served as the basis to evaluate the usefulness of the different engines, and as the starting points for the discussions in relation to the challenges and potentials of the tool.

 2)	As part of the preparation for the work, the investigation also collected a series of images from online and historical sources that depict domestic appliances.
 These are planned to serve as the basis for any future training work and/or for testing the engine.

 ## Opportunities for future research (how this might connect to the final phase of CE)
-As the project moves towards a Bradford Convergence, what from this investigation might be beneficial to take forward, learn from or apply?
-Also consider is there is scope for additional funding, or for you to develop the research further in another way.
 1)	Computer vision tools have been rarely trained on historical newspapers.
 SIAMESE (https://lab.kb.nl/tool/siamese) is an exception to this, which provides an annotated set of images of advertisements from Dutch historical newspapers.
 Given that the readily available models already showcase difficulties with identifying entities in historical images (i.e. with brownish/yellowish background), it would be useful to explore whether a model should be trained specifically for the exploration of historical documents (including newspapers).
 It would also be useful to establish contact with the developers of SIAMESE in order to test whether the application of their model would improve the detection of items within our datasets.

 2)	During the investigation it was identified that a key source (Good Housekeeping) is already digitised, but it is held by a commercial entity (ProQuest).
 It would be useful to initiate contact with this company to discuss how they view the provision of materials for research projects and what their views are on the application of digital humanities tools to the digitised journals/magazines they hold.
 There is a wider discussion here that is of interest to the Congruence Engine, which is the inclusion of discussions with commercial entities about their view on being involved within a future national collection.